botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-aggs-query.md

 }
 ```

 A `BQLAggsQuery` is composed of a list of `BQLAggregate` and an optional `BQLFilter`.
-An `BQLAggregate` defines some `BQLMetric` to compute. `BQLGroupBy` can be used to group URLs and compute metrics on each groups.
+An `BQLAggregate` defines some `BQLMetric` to compute. `BQLGroupBy` can be used to group URLs and compute metrics on each group.

 ### Group-Bys
 A group-by is defined by: